stuartduncan416/onlineDelib/README.md

 In broad strokes these are the steps we used to complete this work:

-Search social media platforms for relevant content and output results to a CSV file In the case of Twitter this was done using Twarc to access the Twitter Academic API In the case of Reddit the platform was done using the PMAW Python library Run LIWC2015 on social media platform data and output results to a CSV file Run the social media content through the Google Perspective API, getting a toxicity measure for each social media comment (pespectiveMultiThread.py)
+-Search social media platforms for relevant content and output results to a CSV file In the case of Twitter this was done using Twarc to access the Twitter Academic API In the case of Reddit the platform was done using the PMAW Python library -Run LIWC2015 on social media platform data and output results to a CSV file -Run the social media content through the Google Perspective API, getting a toxicity measure for each social media comment (pespectiveMultiThread.py)
-Using Custom Python scripts sort these Twitter and Reddit messages into threads and calculate the outlined measures at a thread level (twitterAnalysis.py and redditAnalysis.py)
+-Using Custom Python scripts sort these Twitter and Reddit messages into threads and calculate the outlined measures at a thread level (twitterAnalysis.py and redditAnalysis.py)
-Using Custom Python scripts calculate aggregate statistics for all threads across Twitter and Reddit (statsThread.py) Using Custom Python scripts calculate statistics based on date social media post was created regardless of thread (statsAllTweetComments.py)
+-Using Custom Python scripts calculate aggregate statistics for all threads across Twitter and Reddit (statsThread.py) -Using Custom Python scripts calculate statistics based on date social media post was created regardless of thread (statsAllTweetComments.py)